Overview - 2020/2021

 - *Assessment of Applicant's skill set relevant to the program based on Portfolio and Sewing Test

-Level 1 Credits DESG-1056 Period Cutting 1 2.5 Introduction to cutting and fitting garments for stage, pattern development and draping.
-Students learn how to measure actors, develop basic blocks and how to manipulate pattern pieces into various period shapes and styles.
+Level 1 DESG-1056 Period Cutting 1 2.5 Introduction to cutting and fitting actors for stage and screen through pattern development and draping.
+Students learn how to measure actors, fit actors, and develop basic blocks and how to create patterns into various period shapes and styles.
 DESG-1057 Tailoring 1 2.5 Introduction to mens pattern techniques.
 Focusing on pattern development and construction of period waistcoats and trousers.
 Working from basic blocks to period shapes.
 FASH-1018 Costume Construction 1 2.5 Study of basic construction of period garments by hand and industrial machine assembly.
 Development of speed and accuracy while adhering to industry safety standards.
 DESG-1058 Costume Design 2 The Study of design elements through life drawing and costume illustration.
 Students explore the use of colour theory, design language, and effective costume research techniques in developing a costume theme.
-FASH-1019 Period Textiles 2.5 Students will learn how to select, prepare, and create textiles for various stage effects.
+FASH-1050 Dyeing 2.5 Students will learn how to select, prepare, and create textiles for various stage effects.
 Students will learn about fibre, fabric construction, colour theory and different classifications of dye.
 Students will learn how to use sample vats for colour selection, and how to sample a vat prior to garment dye and yardage dyeing for a variety of fibre types.
 Students sample to achieve a colour standard then dye a garment and yardage the selected colour standard.
 Students will discuss factors that affect the perception of colour an pattern of textiles in theatre and film including lighting and scale.
 Students will learn how to age and breakdown costumes for a more authentic costume.
-DESG-1059 Script Analysis 2 Course Description: Understanding costume requirements through critical analysis of the script.
-Students learn to develop costume plots and use the process of analysis for creative solutions in costuming productions.
-FASH-1040 Costume Accessories 1 2.5 A study and mastery of basic techniques used in construction of the millinery.
-THEA-1006 Theatre Management 3 This course is a study of Wardrobe Management, students will learn techniques and principles on how to source, rent, and shop for costumes.
-Students will have an understanding of what it takes to manage a Wardrobe Department in theatre.
-Also Wardrobe Running will be covered in this course.
-The aspects of working backstage will be covered.
-Level 2 Credits DESG-3031 Period Cutting 2 2.5 Advanced study of cutting period garments for women.
-The focus on bodices, petticoats, period costumes.
+DESG-1059 Script Analysis 2 Understanding the costume requirements through critical analysis of the script.
+Students learn how to develop the paperwork required for a Wardrobe department.
+FASH-1040 Costume Accessories 1 2.5 A study and mastery of basic techniques used in the construction of Millinery.
+Students will build a different styles and periods using a variety of materials.
+This is a project-based course.
+THEA-1009 Wardrobe Management 3 This course is a study of Wardrobe Management, students will learn techniques and principles on how to source, rent and shop for costume, while gaining an understanding of what it takes to manage a Wardrobe for stage or screen.
+Level 2 DESG-3031 Period Cutting 2 2.5 Advanced study of cutting period costumes for women is covered.
+The focus is on bodices, petticoats and period shapes.
 DESG-3032 Tailoring 2 2.5 Advanced study and construction of the tailoring of mens period jackets.
 Overview of tailoring terminology and techniques will be covered.
-FASH-3014 Costume Construction 2 2.5 Advanced studies and application of specialty costume construction techniques for tailoring jackets and ladies period garments.
-HIST-1022 History of Theatre 3 A study of the periods in history through dress.
+FASH-3014 Costume Construction 2 2.5 Advanced studies and application of specialty costume construction techniques is covered.
+Students have the opportunity to build period costume pieces from start to finish.
+HIST-1047 Period Recognition 3 A study of the periods in history through dress.
 Focus will be on period recognition in each period of style.
 DESG-3043 Wardrobe Practicum 6 In a Wardrobe department environment, students will be challenged to manage, create, assemble all aspects of costume production by applying their practical skills.
 Working together as a team they will produce costumes for shows, working alongside the technical and theatre arts departments.
 Team management, collaborative planning and creative problem solving are critical skills that are developed during this process.
-FASH-3025 Costume Accessories 2 2.5 A study of basic techniques used in construction of accessories and shoes.
-SFTY-1056 General Health & Safety-Field Placement 0 Ontario Law requires all students who participate in unpaid placements in workplaces to complete the same mandatory training as paid employees.
+FASH-3025 Costume Accessories 2 2.5 A study of basic techniques used in construction or accessories and shoes.
+Student will create different accessory pieces using different materials, like wire, soft sculpting and thermoplastics.
+SFTY-1056 General Health & Safety Field Placement 0 Ontario Law requires all students who participate in unpaid placements in workplaces to complete the same mandatory training as paid employees.
 This course covers two of these mandatory topics; Workplace Hazardous Material Information Systems/Global Harmonized System and Worker Health and Safety Awareness.
-Level 3 Credits FLDP-5005 Practical Field Placement 7.2 Students apply their newly developed skills and knowledge within a theatre Wardrobe setting, working alongside industry professionals.
+FASH-1051 Costume Maintenance 2 In this course students will learn the skills to be a technician behind the scene.
+Students will gain the knowledge to be a dresser, understand how to maintain costumes and the paperwork that goes along with it.
+Level 3 FLDP-5016 Practical Field Placement 6.4 Students apply their newly developed skills and knowledge within a theatre Wardrobe setting, working alongside industry professionals.
 The students performance is evaluated by the industry and field placement facilitator.

 Career OpportunitiesGraduates will gain the experience necessary for employment in a wardrobe environment as sewers, dyers, accessorists, boots/shoes, milliners, dressers or wardrobe management.
 As well, graduates could also become costume technicians in the film industry.

-More Information - 2019/2020A One-Year Ontario College Graduate Certificate ProgramProgram Code: TCS2
+More Information - 2020/2021A One-Year Ontario College Graduate Certificate ProgramProgram Code: TCS2

 Campus Code: LCD (LCD - London-Downtown)